neocim/steal_stickers_bot/README.md

 <h3>Running</h3>

 1. First, we need to authorize the client.
-Do this using:
+Do it, using:
 ```
 just auth
 ```